Our Guide to Tracking Lighting

 Picking your track lighting fixtures

-Track compatible heads/lights are available in a wide variety of styles and finishes, such as decorative and ornate options that can add a touch of elegance to a room, as well as sleek and modern designs that blend seamlessly into a space.
+Track-compatible heads and luminaires are available in a wide variety of styles and finishes.
+You can choose from decorative and ornate options that add a touch of elegance, or sleek and modern designs that blend seamlessly into contemporary interiors.

 A note about track components

-Straight joiner - Connects two lengths of track.
+- Straight joiner: Seamlessly connects two lengths of track.

 Selecting track lights for your space

-Beam Angles - The beam angle is the spread of light from the light source.
-For example, spot lights will typically range from 15° to 30°, which will focus light on a specific feature.
-Flood lights for comparison will have a much wider range, from 45° to 120° and are ideal for providing comprehensive lighting, such as outdoor areas or lobbies.
+- Beam Angles - This defines the spread of light from the light source.
+Spot lights will typically range from 15° to 30°, perfect for accentuating specific features or artwork.
+Flood lights range from 45° to 120°, ideal for comprehensive illumination in larger areas, such as open plan living areas or lobbies.

 Final word